klnishino/chrombpnet-documentation/README.md

 - Using variants in this file in original format: [`active_rsid.bed`](active_rsid.bed)
 - To run summary command in above script, put all variant .tsv files into one directory
   - (ex. `mkdir /scratch/tovar_root/tovar0/knishino/chrombpnet-encode-sm/all_variant_scores`)

+Note: variant scores aren't necessary for running TF-MoDISco (i.e. this step is independent from the following scripts)

 ## Get contribution scores (~28 hours to run)
 Turn bed file into NarrowPeak format (done according to [ChromBPNet FAQ](https://github.com/kundajelab/chrombpnet/wiki/FAQ))